MattGson/Gybson/README.md

 `findMany` loads many rows from a table.
 It provides a flexible query API whilst maintaining full type safety.
 Due to this flexibility, `findMany` does not perform batching or caching.

+With `findMany` you can filter by almost anything you can do in SQL:
+- columns (equals, less than, greater than, startsWith, contains, not equal...)
+- gates (and, or, not)
+- relations (exists, notExists, innerJoin)
+- ordering
+- pagination (offset-limit, cursor)

 ##### A complex example:
 Find the first 3 users where:
  - The city is 'NY'
  - The last name does NOT start with 'P',
  - The age is less than 20
  - The favourite Pet is either a 'dog' or a 'cat'
+ - They own a dog
  - Order by first_name and last_name ascending.
  - Start from cursor 'John'
 ```typescript